Unlimited Crafted Creativity

 What versions of Minecraft® are supported by Craftplicator?

-- Raspberry Pi used as a Minecraft server is supported once the world folder is shared and accessible.
+- Raspberry Pi (Java Edition) used as a Minecraft server is supported once the world folder is shared and accessible.
 Please see the relevant section of the FAQs for additional information.

-- Bedrock, Legacy Console and Nintendo 3DS editions are not supported.
+- Legacy Console and Nintendo 3DS editions are not supported.

 How can I locate my Minecraft® worlds on my Windows Machine?

-By default the Minecraft® world folders in Windows are stored at: %AppData%\.minecraft\saves
+By default the Minecraft® world folders for JAVA editions in Windows are stored at: %AppData%\.minecraft\saves

 If you don't find your Minecraft® world folders there, the easiest way to find them is by using the Command-Shell.